Pennsylvania Route 611: Montgomery County

-At the interchange with PA 309, PA 611 enters Cheltenham Township in Montgomery County and continues north along four-lane divided Old York Road, running past businesses before heading through wooded suburban residential neighborhoods in the community of Melrose Park and passing west of Gratz College.
-The road curves northeast at the Ashbourne Road intersection and passes under SEPTA's Main Line, at which point it heads into the community of Elkins Park and runs past businesses, crossing Church Road and the Tacony Creek.
+At the interchange with PA 309, PA 611 enters Cheltenham Township in Montgomery County and continues north along four-lane divided Old York Road, running past businesses before heading through Melrose Park and passing west of Gratz College.
+The road curves northeast at the Ashbourne Road intersection and passes under SEPTA's Main Line, at which point it heads into Elkins Park and runs past businesses, crossing Church Road and the Tacony Creek.
 The route turns back to the north and passes more residential development, heading to the east of Salus University before coming to an intersection with PA 73.
 Upon crossing PA 73, PA 611 enters Abington Township and passes east of a high-rise apartment complex as it runs through commercial areas, becoming the border between the borough of Jenkintown to the west and Abington Township to the east.

-The route fully enters Jenkintown and turns into a four-lane undivided road, heading through the downtown area.
+The route fully enters Jenkintown and turns into four-lane undivided York Road, heading through the downtown area.
 The road passes more commercial development and becomes the border between Abington Township to the west and Jenkintown to the east.
-PA 611 fully enters Abington Township again and turns into a divided highway, coming to a bridge over SEPTA's West Trenton Line west of the Noble station in the community of Noble.
+PA 611 fully enters Abington Township again and turns into a divided highway called Old York Road, coming to a bridge over SEPTA's West Trenton Line west of the Noble station in Noble.
 The route continues north past businesses along with a few nearby homes, bending to the north-northeast.
-The road runs through the community of Abington, where it reaches a junction with Susquehanna Road and heads to the east of Jefferson Abington Hospital.
+The road runs through Abington Township, where it reaches a junction with Susquehanna Road and heads to the east of Jefferson Abington Hospital.
 PA 611 continues north past more commercial development, passing under Edge Hill Road.
 Farther north, the route crosses Old Welsh Road before it comes to an intersection with PA 63, at which point it enters Upper Moreland Township.
-Here, the road becomes undivided North York Road and heads into the community of Willow Grove, curving northwest and crossing Davisville Road and then SEPTA's Warminster Line at-grade south of the Willow Grove station.
+Here, the road becomes undivided North York Road and heads into Willow Grove, curving northwest and crossing Davisville Road and then SEPTA's Warminster Line at-grade south of the Willow Grove station.